jessicaabt/oasis-cognition-education/README.md

 ## Intended Use

-This project was completed for an academic statistics course and is intended for educational and exploratory purposes only.
+This project is being completed for an academic statistics course and is intended for educational and exploratory purposes only.